Karl-Heinz Kurras

-Karl-Heinz Kurras (1 December 1927 – 16 December 2014) was a West German police inspector, known primarily for fatally shooting unarmed student Benno Ohnesorg in the back of the head during a demonstration on June 2, 1967, outside Deutsche Oper against the state visit of Mohammad Reza Pahlavi, the last Shah of Iran.
+Karl-Heinz Kurras (1 December 1927 – 16 December 2014) was a West German police inspector, known primarily for fatally shooting unarmed student Benno Ohnesorg in the back of the head during a demonstration on 2 June 1967, outside Deutsche Oper against the state visit of Mohammad Reza Pahlavi, the last Shah of Iran.
 Kurras was acquitted of any wrongdoing in a series of controversial trials, due to which he became a prominent hate figure of the left-wing German student movement of the 1960s as well as the German New Left.
 They suspected that Kurras was under protection from many right-wing figures (many of whom had served in posts under Nazism prior to 1945) in the West German police and justice system and who were resentful towards the left-wing students.
 The incident is considered pivotal for the rise of left-wing terrorism in West Germany during the 1970s, culminating with the Movement 2 June (named after the date when Ohnesorg was killed) and the Red Army Faction.

 Biography

 Kurras was born in Barten, East Prussia.
+He was born as the son of a police officer in East Prussia.
+His father died while serving in the Wehrmacht during World War II.
+Kurras attended high school and in 1944, like most of his class after graduating from secondary school, volunteered for military service.
+He was wounded and fought in Battle of Berlin at the end of the war.
+There he began an administrative apprenticeship.

+In December 1946, the Soviet secret police MVD arrested Kurras for illegally possessing weapons.
+In January 1947, a Soviet military tribunal convicted him of "counter-revolutionary sabotage" and sentenced him to 10 years in prison.
+Kurras was released from prison in February 1950.